 Questions or comments should be directed to Maria Ilundain.

 At Intel, we are committed to safety and protecting people, property, and the environment.
 The importance of safety extends to our suppliers and their employees that work at Intel sites.
-This online assessment is performed by a third party (ConstructSecure.)

 The purpose of pre-task planning is to aid in job planning by documenting hazards and associated controls.